AOJINAG/1022-Project-/README.md

 •	To create a new account, users can simply click on the *'Create Account'* button and follow the on-screen instructions to successfully register themselves.
 They will need to create a Username and thus a password for that account.

-•	A username, between 6 and 30 characters, must be provided, and the password must not include symbols such as *@$%*&*.
+•	A username, between 6 and 30 characters, must be provided and must not include symbols such as *!@$%*&*.

 •	Users can also choose to add any additional information that they may want to provide.